programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 ## FILTER

 In the previous query, our SPARQL query searched for an exact match for the object type with the text label "print".
-However, often we want to match values within a certain range, such as dates.
+However, often we want to match literal values that fall within a certain range, such as dates.
 For this, we'll use the `FILTER` command.

 To find URIs for all the prints in the BM created between 1580 and 1600, we'll need to first figure out where the database stores dates in relationship to the